UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

 Equivalently, $\pi_{\aff_2}:=(\pi_{Y_2},\pi_{D_2})$ is a UC-NIZK-AoK for the affine relation $\cR_{\mathsf{aff}}$ on statement $(X_2,\gamma_2,M_2,B_2,\mathrm{\Delta}_2)$ with $\gamma_2:=3$ and $\mathrm{\Delta}_2:=\sigma_{1,2}\G$. \item $P_2$ computes the public key $K = 3 X_1 - 2 X_2,$ and sends $(X_2,\pi_{\aff_2}, K)$ to $P_1$.
 Additionally, $P_2$ publishes $K$ via the authenticated public broadcast functionality: it sends $(\mathsf{Publish},\sid,K)$ to $\Fpub$. \end{itemize} \paragraph{Verification by $P_1$:} Parse $(X_2,\pi_{\aff_2},K)$ as $(X_2, (\pi_{Y_2},\pi_{D_2}), K_{\mathsf{rec}})$ and compute

 and accepts iff:

+\paragraph{Post-accept public-key confirmation.} If $P_1$ accepts the transcript above, $P_1$ also publishes the verified key via $\Fpub$: it sends $(\mathsf{Publish},\sid,K)$ to $\Fpub$.
+This ensures that $P_3$ (and any other non-base-run party) can learn $K$ from an honest source regardless of $P_2$'s behavior, binding the privately verified key to the public broadcast.
+In the protocol specification, $P_3$ obtains its reference~$K$ from the $\Fpub$ publications for~$\sid$ as follows: $P_3$ requires that both $P_1$'s and $P_2$'s authenticated $\Fpub$ publications for $\sid$ agree; if $P_3$ receives $(\mathsf{Recv},\sid,P_1,K^{(1)})$ and $(\mathsf{Recv},\sid,P_2,K^{(2)})$ from $\Fpub$, it sets $K:=K^{(1)}$ only if $K^{(1)}=K^{(2)}$, and aborts registration otherwise.
+This ensures that a corrupted sender alone cannot install a shifted key in the honest joiner's KeyBox; the check $K^{(1)}=K^{(2)}$ enforces consistency with the honest sender's publication.

-\paragraph{Post-accept KeyBox installation.} If $P_1$ accepts the transcript above (and $P_2$ has not aborted), then each honest party finalizes by installing its long-term NXK shares and the retained registration scalars inside its local KeyBox via $\Load$ calls over the internal channel to $\FKeyBox^{(i)}$:
+\paragraph{Post-accept KeyBox installation.} Each honest party finalizes by installing its long-term NXK shares and the retained registration scalars inside its local KeyBox via $\Load$ calls over the internal channel to $\FKeyBox^{(i)}$, as soon as it has locally verified transcript consistency: